GOLD DIGGER STEALTH ZD TILE PLOW FAQ

 No, not unless you have superhuman powers, or your fields have so much natural slope that you can’t possibly come off-grade!

-I’m confused about the difference between Intellislope and WM-Drain and RTK
+I’m confused about the difference between Intellislope and RTK – do I need both?

 This is a common question and point of misunderstanding.
-Both Intellislope and WM-Drain are grade control systems that require an input from a RTK GPS receiver.
-Intellislope is built into the Ag Leader Integra Display (when you purchase Intellislope from us you receive an Integra Display with Intellislope unlocked in the display) and WM-Drain is built into some of the Trimble displays and requires an unlock to activate it.
-Whether you run Intellislope or WM-Drain you still need to have GPS receivers that are unlocked to RTK and transmitting RTK signals.
+Intellislope is a grade control system that requires an input from a RTK GPS receiver.
+Intellislope is built into the Ag Leader Integra Display (when you purchase Intellislope from us you receive an Integra Display with Intellislope unlocked in the display).
+Whether you run Intellislope or any other method of grade control you still need to have GPS receivers that are unlocked to RTK and transmitting RTK signals.

-My Trimble dealer says I can only use WM-Drain for grade control because I have Trimble GPS?
+My equipment dealer says I can only use WM-Drain for grade control because I have Trimble GPS?

 This is not true, you can use Trimble GPS receivers that are unlocked to RTK to send the required messages to Intellislope.
 Please contact us for exact details based on your GPS model.